 Already a Client?
 Log in to access this report.

-Michael Tian is an analyst within the Cardiovascular Medtech Insights team at Decision Resources Group, specializing in interventional cardiology and vascular access device markets.
+Michael Tian is a senior analyst within the Cardiovascular Medtech Insights team at Decision Resources Group and is an expert in interventional cardiology, cardiac surgery, vascular access, and interventional oncology device markets.
+Michael spends much of his time exploring and translating large claims and hospital purchase datasets into intriguing stories within the global MedTech market, and he is always looking for the next challenging question to tackle.
 Michael holds a in Physiology and Neuroscience from the University of Toronto.